gh-andre/KeePassFont/README.md

 larger forms, such as _File > Change Master Key_, to check if all of the buttons are visible and also whether the text that wraps on the right contains incomplete sentences.

+### Font change patches

+This repository allows creating 3 patches for scaling values 125%, 150% and 200%.
+It may be possible to apply these patches without having to go through tedious font update changes described in _Steps_ below.

+Note the 3 version-specific scaling tags in this repository, such as `2-58-150pct`.
+Use these tags to generate scaling patches via Git as follows:

+    git diff keepass-2-58-0 2-58-0-150pct -- KeePass/Forms/* > 2-58-0-150pct.patch

+The patch generated in this way may be applied using this command:

+    "%PROGRAMFILES%\Git\usr\bin\patch.exe" -p1 --binary --input 2-58-0-150pct.patch

+When applying these patches across versions (e.g. when applying font scaling changes to the source for the new version), apply a specific patch first.
+If you see any errors, those forms will need to be updated manually, as described in _Steps_ below.

+After applying the relevant patch, open all forms, as described in _Steps_, and verify each form's properties that the font size is 11 points.
+If there is any form that still has the original 8 point setting, it will need to be updated manually.

+Finally, a patch may not apply cleanly, even if there were no errors reported during patching.
+Make sure to test all forms, whether they were patched or updated manually.

+If more than one font size patch is applied, reset forms to the original font size before applying the next patch with this
+command:

+    for /F %p in ('dir /B KeePass\Forms\*') do git show keepass-2-59-0:KeePass/Forms/%p > KeePass\Forms\%p

+Note that the KeePass version in this command must be the one being currently updated, even if patches from past versions are applied, such as in this case font size patches from `2.58.0` are applied against `2.59.0`.

 ### Steps